What is the Community Investment Program?

 Application Guidelines and Processing

-Member institutions applying for CIP Advances should complete and submit a CIP application that describes the eligible activity for which the funds will be used to the Housing & Community Investment Department.
-CIP applications are typically processed within two business days of receipt of application.
+Member institutions applying for CIP Advances should complete and submit an online CIP application that describes the eligible activity for which the funds will be used to the Housing & Community Investment Department.
+CIP applications are typically processed within two business days of the online submission.
 After approval and the Member’s receipt of an approval letter, the transaction is treated as a normal credit transaction that requires the completion and submission of the appropriate Advance application to the Credit Services Department.
 Funds are disbursed into the Member’s Demand Deposit Account with the FHLB.
 CIP funds must be drawn, or the CIP rate locked, within 12 months of approval.

-Members submitting a CIP application must certify on the application that the project being funded meets the requirements of the program.
+Members submitting an online CIP application must certify on the form that the project being funded meets the requirements of the program.
 In instances where the project receives funds from another targeted Federal program that has income targeting requirements that are the same as, or more restrictive than, the targeting requirements of the CIP, the Member may certify that compliance with the criteria of the Federal program meets the criteria for this program and include documentation of the alternative targeting requirements.

 All applications must specify the complete project address(s) and activity for which the funds will be used.